evan108108/gitsome/README.md

 An Experimental Git Dating Site: Alpha

 ##How to create a profile
-* Step 1: Cone the repo
+* Step 1: Clone the repo

 ```
 % git clone git@github.com:evan108108/gitsome.git